Shumuoff/alx-pre_course/README.md

-My first readme
-is now my third
+Updated readme of the first